Blue Mountains Conservation Society have organised an exciting event to mark Threatened Species Day on Sept 7th.

 The Society's submission can be found on our Submissions webpage

-As you can see from the map, the application covers an area from Capertee, Cullen Bullen, Portland, through to Blackheath and down to Springwood/Winmalee and across to Mt.
+As you can see from the map, the application covered an area from Capertee, Cullen Bullen, Portland, through to Blackheath and down to Springwood/Winmalee and across to Mt.
 Wilson and Bilpin.

-It covers parts of the Gardens of Stone National Park, Wollemi National Park as well as Blue Mountains National Park.
+It covered parts of the Gardens of Stone National Park, Wollemi National Park as well as Blue Mountains National Park.

-It also covers areas in the Gardens of Stone Stage 2 Reserve Proposal.
+It also covered areas in the Gardens of Stone Stage 2 Reserve Proposal.

-Submissions closed on Thursday 13th March and are currently being considered.
+Submissions closed on Thursday 13th March.
+Here's our submission.